drscotthawley/SHAART/README.md

 This lightweight audio analysis suite was initially written <b><i>for educational purposes only</i></b>
 over a period of 4 days.
 (And then improved in bits.)
 It's amazing how much you can accomplish with minimal knowledge of Python programming!

-The name "SHAART" uses the author's initials (S.H.) in homage to the famous "SMAART" set of acoustics analysis tools.
-That and "SHAART" is just hilarious to say, for other reasons.  *(Note: "homage" = parody, derivative work = fair use = please don't sue.)*
+The name "SHAART" uses the author's initials (S.H.) in homage to the famous "SMAART" set of acoustics analysis tools by Rational Acoustics, Inc.  ...That and "SHAART" is just hilarious to say, for other reasons.  *(Note: "homage" = parody, derivative work = fair use = please don't sue.)*